ChorusOne/solido/docs/dev-docs/fee-management.md

 B. Add / Remove Validator
 - Note : If validator list is updated in an epoch, it's best to check if `PoolBalanceUpdate` (stake pool program) and `DistributeFees` (lido program) have occurred in this epoch.
 	- The former has a check flag in Stake Pool Program
-	-  The latter can be checked by `Stake Pool Token Balance of Reward Authority === 0`
+	-  The latter can be checked by `Stake Pool Token Balance of Fee Authority === 0`
 	-  We need (Former && Latter)

 ---
 TODO : Check with Vasily
-- How do we address the distribution of rewards across validators - in the case where they have unequal non-zero commission rates set already?
+- How do we address the distribution of Fees across validators - in the case where they have unequal non-zero commission rates set already?

 ---